-A description of the existing environment in the study area should consider, but not be limited to, the following:
+A description of the existing environment within the defined study boundaries should consider, but not be limited to, the following:

-- Atmospheric environmental components, including climatic and ambient air quality data; - Terrestrial environmental components, including topography, geology, watershed hydrology/geohydrology, groundwater resources; - Terrestrial biological environmental components, including species at risk and their habitats (flora and fauna), species migratory patterns, ecologically sensitive or significant areas, and protected areas/critical habitat features.
-Migratory bird descriptions (terrestrial and aquatic biological environmental components) must include when each species is likely to be present in the study area and areas typically used for nesting, foraging, and/or staging; - Aquatic biological environmental components (freshwater, estuarine, and marine), including fish, fish habitat, fishery resources, species at risk and their habitats, species migratory patterns, ecologically sensitive or significant areas, and protected areas/critical habitat features: - Aquatic physical environmental components (freshwater, estuarine, and marine), including bathymetric/geomorphologic, hydrodynamic, water quality, sediment and ice regime, and coastal and oceanographic data; - Socio-economic environmental components, including demographic data (e.g., population and labour force), local economy, local services, past, current and foreseeable land use (including agriculture), zoning restrictions, the geographical location of regional fishing operations, the seasonal variations of fishing activities, archaeological and heritage resources, transportation and associated infrastructure, existing public health and safety concerns, and ambient noise levels (near potentially affected habitation).
-With specific
+- Atmospheric environmental components, including climatic and ambient air quality data; - Terrestrial environmental components, including topography, geology, watershed hydrology/geohydrology, groundwater resources; - Terrestrial biological environmental components, including species at risk and species of conservation concern and their habitats (flora and fauna), species migratory patterns, ecologically sensitive or significant areas, and protected areas/critical habitat features.
+The descriptions of use of the area by migratory birds (terrestrial and aquatic biological environmental components) are to consider when (i.e.: seasons) each species is likely to be present in the study area and areas typically used for nesting, foraging, and/or staging.
+Areas of concentration are particularly important.
+The presence of mature and interior forest (if any) used by migratory birds should also be described;

-- reference to fisheries, the description must include a socio-economic profile of each identified fishery; - Current emission and effluent volumes and characteristics, including any points of discharge from stormwater and sewer collection systems (both routine and upset/ emergency scenarios); - The potential for encountering contaminated soils/materials (including mobilization of naturally occurring contaminants); - Localized seismic activity; - Wetlands; - Current and potential marine and land use and zoning restrictions; - Airplane flight paths; - Migratory routes for both birds and marine mammals; - Local road networks; - Existing public health and safety concerns; - Ambient noise and odour levels (near potentially affected habitation); - Transportation (traffic volumes and types of vehicles, and marine traffic and types of vessels); - Current use of land and resources for traditional purposes by aboriginal persons.
+- Aquatic physical and chemical environmental components (freshwater, estuarine, and marine), including fish, fish habitat, fishery resources, Species at risk and Species of conservation concern and their habitats, species migratory patterns, ecologically sensitive or significant areas, and protected areas/critical habitat features; - Aquatic physical environmental components (freshwater, estuarine, and marine), including bathymetric/geomorphologic, hydrodynamic, water quality, sediment and ice regime, and coastal and oceanographic data; - Socio-economic environmental components, including demographic data (e.g.: population and labour force), local economy, local services, past, current and foreseeable land use (including agriculture), zoning restrictions, the geographical location of regional fishing operations, the seasonal variations of fishing activities, archaeological and heritage resources, transportation and associated infrastructure, existing public health and safety concerns, and ambient noise levels (near potentially affected habitation).
+With specific reference to fisheries, the description must include a socio-economic profile of each identified fishery; - Current emission and effluent volumes and characteristics, including any points of discharge from stormwater and sewer collection systems (both routine and upset/ emergency scenarios); - The potential for encountering contaminated soils/materials (including mobilization of naturally occurring contaminants); - Localized seismic activity; - Wetlands; - Current and potential marine and land use and zoning restrictions; - Airplane flight paths; - Migratory routes for both birds and marine mammals; - Local road networks: - Existing public health and safety concerns; - General description of the outlying natural environment; - Ambient noise and odour levels (near potentially affected habitation); - Transportation (traffic volumes and types of vehicles, and marine traffic and types of vessels); - Current use of land and resources for traditional purposes by aboriginal persons.